Tackwin/Ease/readme.md

 ```

-One more example, the actual Build.cpp used to build BuildSelf itself ! :)
+One more example, the actual Build.cpp used to build Ease itself ! :)
 ```c++
 #include "src/BuildSelf.hpp" // Can't use BS.hpp since we are building it
 #include "src/BuildSelf.cpp"